 A quick search can tell you the place of residence of royalty and nobility through the years.
 Once you've identified the address of the palace, castle or stately home you're interested in, simply search by address in the census and see if you recognise a familiar name in the list of inhabitants.

 Don't forget, house names, streets and county borders can change over the years.
 Check maps from the relevant period to ensure that you're searching for the right name, and always keep your search terms broad, remembering to use wildcards where appropriate.

 Findmypast is home to this exclusive collection of individuals who worked for the royal household during a period that spans almost 400 years.
-If there are rumors of your ancestors having trod the royal boards, there's every possibility they may have worked as a member of staff.
+If there are rumours of your ancestors having trod the royal boards, there's every possibility they may have worked as a member of staff.

 Reigning monarchs would typically employ in excess of 1,000 people, providing plenty of opportunities for you to discover an ancestor or relative who served the court in some way.
-In these records, you'll find everything from "Chocolate Maker to the Queen" to "Keeper of the Lions in the Tower" to the unfortunately intimate yet highly esteemed role of "Groom of the Stole".
+In these records, you'll find everything from "Chocolate Maker to the Queen" to "Keeper of the Lions in the Tower" to the unfortunately intimate yet highly esteemed role of "Groom of the Stool".

 While less comprehensive than census records, these records often contain much more detailed information on the people contained in them, including a fantastic collection of family histories & directories that trace the lineages of influential society members.

 More royal resources